Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Do allergy pills work on the heart?

-• antifungal ketoconazole (Nizoral) and itraconazole (Orungal);
+• the antifungals ketoconazole (Nizoral) and itraconazole (Orungal);

-• antibiotics of the macrolide group erythromycin and clarithromycin (Klacid);
+• macrolide antibiotics erythromycin and clarithromycin (Klacid);

 • antidepressants fluoxetine, sertraline, paroxetine.